-ARTICLE 32 OFFICERS' RIGHTS AFTER CRITICAL INCIDENT
+ARTICLE 36 OFFICERS' RIGHTS AFTER CRITICAL INCIDENT

-- Section 32.1.
-This Article only pertains to Officers' Rights after a critical incident with respect to an administrative interview/investigation.
-For the purposes of this Agreement, a "critical incident" is defined as a situation beyond the realm of an employee's usual experience on duty that overwhelms an employee's sense of vulnerability and/or lack of control over the situation which includes the following: - A. Officer involved shooting while on-duty; - B. Vehicle crash involving serious injury or death to an officer or citizen while on-duty; - C. Officer being the victim of a felonious assault while on-duty; - D. Witnessing the death of a fellow officer, colleague or partner while on-duty; - E Death or serious injury to someone in custody of officer while on-duty; - F. Witnessing severe trauma or death of a child while on-duty (particularly if officer has a child near same age); and - G. Incident involving multiple deaths or injuries in short amount of time while on-duty (natural disaster or terrorist attack).
+Section 36.1 This Article only pertains to Officers' Rights after a critical incident with respect to an administrative interview/investigation.
+For the purposes of this Agreement, a "critical incident" is defined as a situation beyond the realm of an employee's usual experience on duty that overwhelms an employee's sense of vulnerability and/or lack of control over the situation which includes the following:

+- Officer involved shooting while on-duty; - Vehicle crash involving serious injury or death to an officer or citizen while on-duty; - Officer being the victim of a felonious assault while on-duty; - Witnessing the death of a fellow officer, colleague or partner while on-duty; - Death or serious injury to someone in custody of officer while on-duty; - Witnessing severe trauma or death of a child while on-duty (particularly if officer has a child near same age)

-Section 32.2.
-Officers involved in a critical incident shall be granted forty-eight (48) hours prior to being required to give a statement and/or answer questions in an administrative interview/investigation.
-Any officer involved in a critical incident and/or the Employer shall contact a crisis intervention specialist as soon as practicable for any sergeant involved in a critical incident.
+- Incident involving multiple deaths or injuries in short amount of time while on-duty (natural disaster or terrorist attack) - Section 36.2 Officers involved in a critical incident shall be granted forty-eight (48) hours prior to being required to give a statement and/or answer questions in an administrative interview/investigation.
+Any officer involved in a critical incident shall contact a crisis intervention specialist as soon as practicable.
 This is to ensure the Officer's physical and psychological well-being and to promote clear recall of the events.
-At the direction of the Police Chief or the City Manager, a greater amount of time may be granted.

-Section 32.3.
-Officers involved in a critical incident shall not be denied individual access to their legal and Union representation upon request.

-Section 32.4.
-Officers involved in a critical incident shall be allowed to view and review any notes, reports, video(s), audio(s) or other media created during or after the event upon request, to the extent permitted by law, when required to give a statement and/or answer questions in an administrative interview/investigation.
+At the direction of the Police Chief or the City Manager, a greater amount of time may be granted. - Section 36.3 Officers involved in a critical incident shall not be denied individual access to their legal and Union representation upon request. - Section 36.4 Officers involved in a critical incident shall be allowed to view and review any notes, reports, video(s), audio(s) or other media created during or after the event upon request, to the extent permitted by law, when required to give a statement and/or answer questions in an administrative interview/investigation.
 This includes, but is not limited to, any body cam, dash cam video/audio should any exist.
-Any request under this Section shall not delay an administrative interview/investigation, acknowledging the 48 hours in Section 2.

-Section 32.5.
-No employee may be compelled by the Employer to submit to a polygraph, CVSA, or any other truth verification instrument examination, nor shall any refusal to submit to such examination be mentioned in any investigation report, and such refusal shall not be construed in a negative light.
-If an employee voluntarily submits to a polygraph, CVSA, or any other truth verification instrument examination, no discipline shall result based solely on the result of the polygraph, CVSA, or other truth varieation instrument or the interpretation of such.

-Section 32.6.
-While a member may be required to appear before, give evidence or statement(s) to a Civilian Review Board or other type of Civilian oversite body, the employee shall have the right to be represented by legal counsel and/or a Union representative.
+Any request under this Section shall not delay an administrative interview/investigation, acknowledging the 48 hours in Section 36.2. - Section 36.5 No employee may be compelled by the Employer to submit to a polygraph, CVSA, or any other truth verification instrument examination, nor shall any refusal to submit to such examination be mentioned in any investigation report, and such refusal shall not be construed in a negative light.
+If an employee voluntarily submits to a polygraph, CVSA, or any other truth verification instrument examination, no discipline shall result based solely on the result of the polygraph, CVSA, or other truth varication instrument or the interpretation of such. - Section 36.6 While a member may be required to appear before, give evidence or statement(s) to a Civilian Review Board or other type of Civilian oversite body, the employee shall have the right to be represented by legal counsel and/or a Union representative.
 Employees have the right to invoke their right against self-incrimination.
 A Civilian body shall have no authority to impose discipline on an employee.
 A Civilian body may make a recommendation on the merit of a complaint but shall be only advisory in nature and shall not be binding.
 Reports or determinations of a Civilian oversight body shall not be placed in an employee's personnel file unless discipline is issued by the City.

-ARTICLE 33 DURATION
+ARTICLE 37 DURATION